jonfink/rviz/README.md

 ## Comments on Stability

 There are still some details of the new propgrid stuff that don't quite work right -- this causes the occasional crash.
 I'm hoping there are some other developers out there who can help find/debug/fix some of these errors (skipping the macports install of wxWidgets and building a version with debug flags enabled is invaluable for this).

+Also, please use the [github issues button](https://github.com/jonfink/rviz/issues) to track problems/solutions.